Sima Bao: Life

 At the time of his father's death, Sima Bao was at Shanggui (上邽, in modern Tianshui, Gansu).
-He took the title of the Prince of Nanyang, and soon became in control of Qin Province (秦州, modern eastern Gansu).
+He took the title of Prince of Nanyang, and soon became in control of Qin Province (秦州, modern eastern Gansu), partly due to the death of Jia Ya in c.January 313.
 He was known for his generosity and openness, and the people of the province, whether Han, Di, or Qiang, were said to be open to his leadership.
-He was also grossly overweight—according to historians, at 800 Chinese pounds (jin, 斤) -- or roughly 400 kilograms (880 pounds) and said to be impotent, and therefore had no children.
+He was also grossly overweight—according to historians, he self-declared that his weight was at 800 Chinese pounds (jin, 斤) -- or roughly 400 kilograms (880 pounds).
+He was also said to be impotent, and therefore had no children.
 He entered into an alliance with Zhang Gui (張軌), the governor of Liang Province (涼州, modern central and western Gansu), and Zhang's domain, largely untouched by wars, often supplied Sima Bao's.

-After Emperor Min assumed the throne in 313, Sima Bao, whose troops were still sizable, was given the title of right prime minister (右丞相), but while he took occasional campaigns to relieve Emperor Min's government, then at Chang'an, from pressures being applied by Han Zhao forces, he took no actual actions to put Emperor Min under his protection.
-Indeed, in 316, when his generals briefly defeated Han Zhao forces seeking to siege Chang'an, they stopped short of reaching Chang'an, which was then captured by Han Zhao forces, causing Emperor Min to be captured.
+After Emperor Min assumed the throne in June 313, Sima Bao, whose troops were still sizable, was given the title of right prime minister (右丞相), but while he took occasional campaigns to relieve Emperor Min's government, then at Chang'an, from pressures being applied by Han forces, he took no actual actions to put Emperor Min under his protection.
+Indeed, in 316, when his generals briefly defeated Han forces seeking to siege Chang'an, they stopped short of reaching Chang'an, which was then captured by Han forces, causing Emperor Min to be captured.